Table of Contents

 Making the Choice

-If your team runs on JetBrains IDEs or has an existing GitHub Enterprise contract, Copilot is the path of least resistance—and its productivity gains are real.
+If your team runs on JetBrains IDEs or has an existing GitHub Enterprise contract, Copilot is the path of least resistance, and its productivity gains are real.
 If you’re a startup or individual developer prioritizing raw capability in a full editor environment, Cursor’s repository-aware context justifies the price increase.
 If you have complex codebase tasks, long autonomous workflows, or legacy systems to modernize, Claude Code’s agentic depth produces output quality neither competitor currently matches.
+Teams sizing the agent-tool difference against a real codebase should review the 50k-line codebase benchmark before committing.

 Frequently Asked Questions

 Q: Is Claude Code better than Copilot in 2026?
-A: Claude Code leads on complex, multi-file tasks and autonomous agentic workflows, with the backing models (Opus 4.5, Sonnet 4.6) topping SWE-bench Verified at 80.9% and 79.6% respectively.
+A: Claude Code leads on complex, multi-file tasks and autonomous agentic workflows.
+With Opus 4.7 (released April 16, 2026) now in the default chain, the backing model scores 87.6% on SWE-bench Verified, second only to GPT-5.5 at 88.7%.
 Copilot leads on enterprise integration, JetBrains support, and inline autocomplete within existing IDE environments.
+Note that Copilot now also offers Opus 4.7 as a model choice inside the IDE, so the model gap has narrowed; the workflow gap (terminal agent vs. IDE plugin) has not.

 Q: Why is Cursor valued at $50 billion if GitHub Copilot has more users?
-A: Cursor’s $50 billion valuation talks (as of March 2026) reflect its $2B ARR run rate, 60% enterprise revenue mix, and rapid growth trajectory—doubling revenue in three months—rather than raw user count.
+A: Cursor’s reported $50 billion valuation in its April 2026 funding talks reflects its $2B ARR run rate (hit in February 2026), 60% enterprise revenue mix, and rapid growth trajectory of doubling revenue in three months, rather than raw user count.
+The round is reportedly co-led by Andreessen Horowitz and Thrive Capital with Nvidia as a strategic co-investor.
 Investors are pricing in acceleration, not current scale.

 Q: Can I use all three tools simultaneously?
 A: Yes, and many developers do.
 A common configuration is Claude Code for autonomous task execution (terminal-based), plus Cursor or Copilot for inline autocomplete during active coding sessions.
 The tools serve different interaction patterns and compound rather than conflict.

 Q: Which AI coding tool is cheapest for a solo developer?
-A: GitHub Copilot Pro at $10/month has the lowest entry price.
-Cursor Pro at $20/month and Claude Code Pro at $20/month cost twice as much but provide meaningfully more capability—Cursor through repository indexing, Claude Code through agentic autonomy.
+A: GitHub Copilot Pro at $10/month has the lowest entry price (until June 1, 2026, when token-metered credits replace the flat-request allotment).
+Cursor Pro at $20/month and Claude Code Pro at $20/month cost twice as much but provide substantially more capability: Cursor through repository indexing, Claude Code through agentic autonomy.
 At time of writing, Copilot also maintains a free tier with limited completions.

 Enjoyed this article?